 Mayes is the chief legal officer and general counsel of the National Trust for Historic Preservation, a privately funded nonprofit organization headquartered in Washington, D.C.
 He received a B.A. in history and a J.D. from the University of North Carolina at Chapel Hill, and an M.A. in writing from Johns Hopkins University.
 In 2013 he was selected as a winner of the National Endowment for The Arts Rome Prize, which is awarded to about 30 emerging artists and scholars who represent the highest standard of excellence.
 The award enabled him to spend a six-month residency in Rome as a fellow at the America Academy in Rome.
 The essays that make up his book “Why Old Places Matter” came out of that experience.

 There is no fee to participate in this virtual event, but reservations are required to receive the Zoom login information.
-You may register by visiting the home page of tourosynagogue.org, by going to this link tinyurl.com/cdxw4zee , or by sending an email to firstname.lastname@example.org.
+You may register by visiting the home page of tourosynagogue.org, by clicking this link https://tinyurl.com/cdxw4zee , or by sending an email to email@example.com.
 For more information, please contact Meryle Cawley at 401-847-4794, extension 207.

 Submitted by the Touro Synagogue Foundation.